Enhanced nematic fluctuations near an antiferromagnetic Mott insulator and possible application to high-$T_{c}$ cuprates: Results

-The oxygen quadrupolar susceptibility $\Pi_{\bfk=0}^{\eta}$ (and thus $K$) is positive and determined by the occupation number difference between the upper and lower oxygen bands.
-In the relevant regime of small hole fillings $n_{p}\ll1$, the response approaches a constant $\Pi_{\bfk=0}^{\eta}\propto n_{p}$ at low $T$, peaks around $T\approx|\mu|$ and vanishes as $1/T$ at large $T$.
-In Fig.~\ref{fig:2}(a) we present results for the renormalized quadrupolar response $\tilde{\Pi}_{\boldsymbol{k}}^{\eta}=\frac{1}{2}\bigl[(\Pi_{\mathbf{k}}^{\eta}\bigr)^{-1}-U_{\bfk}\bigr]^{-1}$ and for $K/J$ within the three-band model, keeping $n_{d}=1$ and neglecting the interaction of the oxygen electrons with the magnetic background.
-We clearly observe that a large nearest-neighbor repulsion $V_{pp}$ and a small bandwidth $t_{pp}$ enhance $K$.
-Note that while phonon modes in the same channel are, by symmetry, allowed to give rise to similar behavior, the electronic mechanism for biquadratic exchange is expected to be quantitatively much stronger.
+The oxygen quadrupolar susceptibility $\Pi_{\bfk}^{\eta}$ (and thus $K$) is strictly positive for all $\bfk$ and is determined by the occupation number difference between the different oxygen bands.
+In the relevant regime of small hole fillings $n_{p}\ll1$, the response approaches a value $\Pi_{\bfk=0}^{\eta}\propto n_{p}$ at low $T$, peaks around $T\approx|\mu|$ and vanishes as $1/T$ at large $T$.
+The response increases for smaller bandwidth, e.g., smaller $t_{pp}$.
+This is derived explicitly in the Supplementary Information for a simpler two-band model that neglects the interaction with the AF background.
+It also holds true numerically for the full four-band model, as shown in Fig.~\ref{fig:2}(a), where we present results for the renormalized quadrupolar response $\tilde{\Pi}_{\boldsymbol{k}=0}^{\eta}=\frac{1}{2}\bigl[(\Pi_{\mathbf{k}=0}^{\eta}\bigr)^{-1}-U_{\bfk=0}\bigr]^{-1}$ and for the resulting $K/J$ within the microscopic four-band model.
+In the calculation we keep $n_{d}=1$, assuming that holes are doped into the $p$-orbitals, but we take the interaction of the mobile holes with the AF background of $d$-orbital spins fully into account.
+We clearly observe that a large nearest-neighbor repulsion $V_{pp}$ and a small bandwidth $t_{pp}$ enhance $K$ (see Eq.~\eqref{eq:5}).
+Our results also indicate that an enhancement of the quadrupolar density fluctuations by $V_{pp}$ is necessary for a significant biquadratic exchange coupling.
+This follows from $K/J\propto(J'^{2}/J)(n_{p}/t_{pp})$ at small $n_{p}$ where $J'=0.08$, $J=0.15$ for the parameters in Fig.~\ref{fig:2}.
+Finally, while phonon modes in the same channel are, by symmetry, allowed to give rise to similar behavior, the electronic mechanism for biquadratic exchange is expected to be quantitatively much stronger.

-\emph{Enhanced nematic susceptibility.} The implications of $H_{K}$ to the physics of underdoped cuprates can be better understood in the limit of $K\gg J$.
-In this case, the AFM ground state is no longer the N\'eel configuration with ordering vector $\mathbf{Q}=\left(\pi,\pi\right)$, but the striped configuration with $\mathbf{Q}=\left(\pi,0\right)$ or $(0,\pi)$ that is observed in many iron-based superconductors.
+\emph{Enhanced nematic susceptibility.} The implications of $H_{K}$ can be better understood in the limit of $K>J$.
+In this case, the AFM ground state is no longer the N\'eel configuration with ordering vector $\mathbf{Q}=\left(\pi,\pi\right)$, but the striped configuration with $\mathbf{Q}=\left(\pi,0\right)$ or $(0,\pi)$.
 While the limit of large $K/J$ is clearly not realized in the cuprates, it reveals that $H_{K}$ supports quantum and classical fluctuations with local striped-magnetic order that have significant statistical weight.